Q.1. What is the difference between a School Representative Body and School Council?

 - Teacher/s (other than the Principal) who teaches at the school

-The Education Act 2015 requires that a School Representative Body may include additional members:
+The Education Act 2015 states that a School Representative Body may include additional members:

 - Student Members (if secondary education)